its2easy/animate-images/readme.md

         preload: "none",
     }
 );
-// if preload: "none", it will trigger the load, and play after each image loaded
+// if preload: "none", it will trigger the load, and play after all the image loaded
 // if preload: "all", it will wait until full load and then start instance.play();
 ```
 In general, the plugin will load all the frames before any action, but you can preload a part of the
-images in some cases, for example when user is scrolling to the section in which the animation will
+images in some cases, for example, when the user is scrolling to the section in which the animation will
 take place.

 ### Sizes and responsive behavior
-Width of the canvas is defined by page CSS.
-To calculate height, plugin uses ratio from
+The width of the canvas is defined by page CSS.
+To calculate height, plugin uses ratio of
 inline width and height canvas properties `<canvas width="1600" height="900">` (if they're not set, default
- are 300x150).
+ is 300x150).
 This ratio can be overwritten by `options.ratio`.
 Height of the canvas should be `'auto'` and
 not fixed by CSS.
 If the height is fixed, the ratio can't be used, and the canvas will use its natural CSS
 size.
 The dimensions of the images are taken from the image itself after load, and they do not need to be
 set anywhere in the settings.

-If the canvas and images have the same ratio, full image will be displayed.
+If the canvas and images have the same ratio, the full image will be displayed.
 If the ratios are the same,
-but sizes are different, image will be scaled to fit the canvas.
+but sizes are different, the image will be scaled to fit the canvas.
 On the page the canvas with the image will
 be scaled to canvas CSS size.

 If canvas and image ratios are different, then image will use `options.fillMode`, which works like
-background-size `cover` and `contain`.
-Image will be centered.
+background-size `cover` and `contain`, and the image will be centered.

-So to display the full image, check the image width and height, and set it as canvas inline `width` and `height`
+To display the full image, check the image width and height, and set it as canvas inline `width` and `height`
 (or set `options.ratio`).
 Then set canvas width by CSS (width="500px" or width="100%" or max-width="800px" etc), and don't set
 canvas height.